 Are Credit Card Fees Tax-Deductible?

 It can be a savvy financial move to try and accumulate as many legal tax deductions as possible.
 Tax deductions can provide a way for you to offset some of your income for tax purposes.
 While credit card fees and interest on a card used for personal expenses aren’t tax-deductible, fees and interest on a card used for business expenses may be.
-Read on and we’ll break down what the IRS has to say on the matter.
+Read on and we’ll break down what the IRS has to say.

 Is credit card interest tax-deductible?

-Interest on credit card expenses that are used for business purposes will generally meet these guidelines, since many of the daily business transactions you make will be paid for with a credit card.
+Interest on credit card expenses that are used for business purposes will generally meet these guidelines since many of the daily business transactions you make will be paid for with a credit card.
+Of course, you need to consult with your tax accountant to ensure you qualify for the deductions before you file your taxes.

 Are there additional tax benefits for business credit cards?